 Named after River Kagera, this National Park is dominated by swamps and small lakes that flow in the wake of River Kagera.
-These water sources create a spectacular backdrop for the rolling hills and is quite a remarkable eco-system.
+These water sources create a spectacular backdrop for the rolling hills and are quite a remarkable ecosystem.

 A common view around Rwanda, the mountainous scenery surrounding Akagera National Park is quite simply beautiful.
 The landscape inside the park ranges from low, wide, plains dominated by grass and cactus-like Euphorbia candelabra shrub that morphs into both thick and thin forests amongst rugged terrain that is so characteristic of Rwanda.

 It is here you can experience the Big 5, and more, in Rwanda.
-The game drive experience is a scenic one, with wildlife like elephants, rhino, buffalos and antelope species including; elands and topis.
-There are also Maasai girafffes, monkeys, savannah birds, civets, leopards, hyenas, as well as serval cats.
+The game drive experience is a scenic one, with wildlife like elephants, rhinos, buffalos and antelope species including; elands and topis.
+There are also Maasai giraffes, monkeys, savannah birds, civets, leopards, hyenas, as well as serval cats.